korovev/korovev/README.md

 ### Hi.
 Luca here

-I'm a passionate Computer Scientist doing research in Underwater IoT.
+I'm a passionate PhD student in Computer Science Engineering doing research in Underwater IoT.
 My current focus are Reinforcement Learning-based communication protocols for networks of Underwater Autonomous Vehicles.
-Sapienza Università di Roma is my cosy home where I pursued the B.Sc. and M.Sc. in Computer Science and about to start my PhD in Computer Science Engineering.
+Sapienza Università di Roma is my cosy home where I also pursued my B.Sc. and M.Sc. in Computer Science.

 <!--
 **korovev/korovev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.